confidence-engine/Confidence-Engine/README.md

 Project Tracer Bullet
+Here is a draft for the README introduction that puts the Tracer Bullet philosophy and mission front and center, clearly distinguishing it from generic sentiment bots.
+This will ensure anyone reading knows the core vision and agile process powering your divergence engine:

+***

+# Tracer Bullet — The Agile Divergence Engine for Crypto Alpha

+## Our Mission: Exploit Emotional-Math Gaps with Perfect Discipline

+Financial markets are driven by human emotion as much as by fundamentals.
+Crowd fear, greed, and narrative bias often cause prices to diverge significantly from their true, statistical values — creating opportunities for disciplined, rational traders.

+**Tracer Bullet is not just another sentiment bot.
+It is a purpose-built divergence engine, designed to detect the market’s “lie” between story and price, and deliver actionable alpha signals in real time.**

+We ask the key question nonstop:

+> *"The news narrative is strongly positive (or negative), but why hasn’t the price moved yet?
+Is the market underreacting or overreacting?"*

+By measuring and quantifying these divergences rigorously, filtering for relevance and confidence, and adapting thresholds dynamically, Tracer Bullet provides **real-time, explainable**, and **action-ready** trading signals — all delivered with evidence and playbook guidance directly to your Telegram DM.

+## Why Tracer Bullet Is Different

+- **Philosophy-first:** We shipped a fast, end‑to‑end prototype (V1) to validate our core edge early, avoiding premature complexity.
+- **Elegant simplicity:** We leverage two clean, high-quality signal pillars — Alpaca price data and Perplexity synthesized narrative — before adding noisy social feeds.
+- **Hybrid intelligence:** Combining quantitative “oracle” data and qualitative “psychologist” narrative to find true market inefficiencies.
+- **Divergence over sentiment:** Unlike traditional news sentiment bots, we trade the **gap** between narrative and price, where predictable emotional mistakes happen.
+- **Adaptive and auditable:** Confidence shaping, source weighting, catalyst tagging, and full payload provenance ensure discipline and continuous improvement.

+## How We Work

+- Ingest multi-source crypto news with semantic filtering for asset relevance.
+- Score narrative sentiment versus price/volume context.
+- Compute divergence signal with adaptive thresholds.
+- Generate concise alpha-first summaries and next steps.
+- Deliver signals and evidence automatically via Telegram DMs.
+- Persist rich data for audit, backtesting, and iterative tuning.

+***

 Summary
 An always-on research and trading agent that spots short-term mispricings by comparing what the story says (news-driven narrative momentum) to what the tape shows (price momentum).
 When those disagree in a meaningful, well-defined way, the agent takes a paper trade with full explainability, logs everything to a local database, and sends a Telegram “style analysis” message you can read in one glance.